Alternatives to Toptal for Hiring Developers (2026)

 Gorilla Logic

-Who it is best for: Agile product teams
+Who it's best for: Agile product teams

 Gorilla Logic is a nearshore software development company with teams in Costa Rica and Colombia.
-They specialize in embedded agile teams — not individual freelancers, but cross-functional pods that include developers, QA, and sometimes designers.
+They specialize in embedded agile teams: not individual freelancers, but cross-functional pods that include developers, QA, and sometimes designers.
 Their model is closer to a nearshore development partner than a talent marketplace.

 Pricing: $40-75/hr